-- Curriculum Committee implemented a two-credit course concerning anti-racism which is now a required three credit course in the revised M. Div. curriculum.
-The committee is discussing to how to make the entire MDiv curriculum anti-racist.
+- Curriculum Committee implemented a two credit course concerning anti-racism which is now a required three credit course in the revised M. Div. curriculum

-- Most ethnically diverse faculty in the history of the seminary- a majority of the faculty (Fall of 2013)
+- Faculty most ethnically diverse in the history of the seminary

-- Four POC have been hired to tenure track positions in the last five years
+- Four persons of color (POC) hired to tenure track positions in a five year span

 - Two faculty and 10 students participated in a Sankofa journey to Civil Rights sites in the South in September of 2012

-- Issues of race, multiculturalism and power will be included in faculty discussions surrounding curriculum revision, expected to occur later this year
+- Issues of race, multiculturalism and power are included in faculty discussions surrounding curriculum revision (2015)

-- Doctor of Ministry cohort examines the New Jim Crow: American Prisons
+- Doctor of Ministry cohort examines the New Jim Crow: American Prison system

-- First African-American will receive an honorary doctorate from NBTS (2016)
+- First Asian granted an honorary doctorate from NBTS (2016)

-- Begun to research in partnership with Rutgers University how the two institutions and its officers benefitted from slavery, and what to do with the information
+- Research in partnership with Rutgers University how the two institutions and its officers benefitted from slavery result in the publication of Scarlet and Black (2016)

 - NBTS Board voted to undergo ARTT training and make it a requirement for all new board members in the future (January 2015)